Five basic questions to ask are:

 Candlestick traders will look for specific patterns.
 These are often reversal triggers.
-The most common are the patterns like doji, hammer, and shooting star as well as engulfing patterns.
+Some common patterns are doji, hammer, and shooting star as well as engulfing patterns.
 See this page for a complete list.

 With trend trading, the aim is to ride out a trend for as long as possible and so capture as much profit as possible.
 Of course this is not as easy as it sounds because picking where a trend starts and where it ends is always problematic and involves risk of loss.

 Trends appear at many different time scales so you can trade the trend on the five minute chart or on a four-hour chart.
 The longer term trend trader will take fundamentals into account whereas the shorter term trend trader will use a predominantly technical approach.

 Range trading is another staple technical strategy.
 The range trader analyses a chart to find “sticky areas” where ranges occur and where the price meets support or resistance due to its boundaries.
 The range trader will place appropriate buy and sell orders within the scope of the range with the assessment that the price is likely to repeat its past behavior and remain confined within the range.

 Think of breakout trading as the opposite number to range trading.
 Breakout traders look to charts to find places where they think the price will break out of a range.
 Breakout trading is risky because many breakouts don’t play out the way you expect.
 However the payoff from a powerful breakout can be huge – this compensates for the high number of false breaks.